 Information about consumer complaints is available to the public, through the Bureau's public Consumer Complaint Database, launched on June 19, 2012.
-It was initially populated with credit card complaints received on and after June 1, 2012, and has been expanded over time:

-- October 2012: added credit card complaints dating back to December 1, 2011; - March 2013: added mortgage complaints dating back to December 1, 2011, bank account and service complaints, student loan complaints, vehicle and other consumer loan complaints, all dating back to March 1, 2012; - May 2013: added credit reporting complaints dating back to October 22, 2012 and money transfer complaints dating back to April 4, 2013; - November 2013: added debt collection complaints dating back to July 10, 2013; - July 2014: added payday loan complaints dating back to November 6, 2013.

-A complaint is listed in the database when the company responds to the complaint confirming a commercial relationship with the consumer, or after the company has had the complaint for 15 days, whichever comes first.
+It was initially populated with credit card complaints received on and after June 1, 2012, and has been expanded over time, including the addition of debt collection complaints dating back to July 10, 2013, added in November 2013; and payday loan complaints dating back to November 6, 2013, added July 2014.A complaint is listed in the database when the company responds to the complaint confirming a commercial relationship with the consumer, or after the company has had the complaint for 15 days, whichever comes first.
 Complaints can be removed if they do not meet all of the publication criteria.